-Formal Student Complaints: All formal, written complaints regarding any unit of the college will be logged in the office of the Dean of Student Access and Success along with the actions taken to resolve the complaint.
+Formal Student Complaints: All formal, written complaints regarding any unit of the college will be logged in the offices of Monica Wilson, Interim Vice President of Academics & Student Services, and Jaennae Snyder, Human Resources Representative/Payroll along with the actions taken to resolve the complaint.

 Complaint Process Notice

-You may file your complaint through the use of the electronic form below or by initiating the process by first contacting your advisor.
-You may also contact the Dean of Student Services if your complaint involves student interaction.
+You may file your complaint through the use of the electronic form below or by initiating the process by first contacting the college.

 If your complaint regarding Eastern has not been resolved at the college level, you may present your complaint as follows.